 Rita slowly got to her feet, wobbling.
 The blankets that surrounded her made it difficult to get up, and the cold she felt as they fell away was unpleasant.
 She could feel Dodger's eyes on her as she walked over to the box of dog treats, but tried to ignore it.

 In the weeks since Dodger had seen her, Rita had grown tall and leggy.
 There was not much to her, just skin and bone and fur, but she'd definitely matured.
 He noticed a wound that was in the process of healing at the base of her neck and wondered how she'd injured herself- perhaps it was a bite.
+Her hip bones and ribs were prominent, and her once soft, sleek coat dulled and dirty.
 She was still unsteady on her feet, her movements stiff and an obvious limp in her step.
+It was painful to watch.

-Again, Rita looked at her forepaws uncomfortably, avoiding eye contact with Dodger.
-"I thought it would make things better," she shrugged, "Maybe- maybe I could find my sister if I just stayed out looking; maybe you, and Fagin, and Einstein, would be better off if you didn't have the extra mouth to feed."
-She forced herself to look at Dodger, hoping he'd understand.
-He was frowning, apparently angry, but Rita felt she had to keep going, even as her stomach was tying itself in knots.
+Again, Rita looked at her feet uncomfortably, avoiding eye contact with Dodger.
+It was time to face up to what she'd done, no matter how ashamed she felt.
+She had to trust that he'd at least try to understand.
+"I thought it would make things better."
+She shrugged nervously, "Maybe- maybe I could find my sister if I just stayed out looking; maybe you, and Fagin, and Einstein, would be better off if you didn't have the extra mouth to feed."
+Rita forced herself to look at Dodger, hoping he'd realise that she'd never meant to hurt anyone, that she was sorry.
+He was frowning, apparently angry, but she felt she had to keep going, even as her stomach was tying itself in knots.
 "The guilt was really getting to me.
 I felt bad for being happy and having a family when I deprived Willow of that.
 I know I shoulda said something, but I didn't want to be talked out of it.
 I know I really screwed up, I just convinced myself that it wouldn't matter to you that much if I left."
-She whined, exhausted and desperate for Dodger's forgiveness- she couldn't face solitude again, "I'm so sorry for doing this to you, after everything you've done for me.
+She whined, exhausted and desperate for Dodger's forgiveness- she couldn't face solitude again, "I'm so sorry for doing this to you, after you took me in and made me part of your family.
 I'm sorry, Dodge, I really am.
-I never wanted to hurt anyone."
+I never wanted to hurt you, or Einy, or Fagin."
+Tears welled up in Rita's eyes, even as she tried to stop herself from crying.
+"You can't be madder at me than I am.
+I know how stupid I was, and I hate myself for it.
+I'm just really, really sorry."

 Dodger listened, and felt that Rita's apology was genuine.
-He had been deeply wounded by her walking out on him, but didn't want to risk driving her away again so refrained from picking a fight over it for the time being.
+He had been deeply wounded by her walking out on him, and healing from that had been one of the hardest things he'd ever had to do.
+However hard it might be, he didn't want to risk driving her away again.
+He had to refrain from picking a fight over it, at least while what she really needed was the help of a friend.
+Rita looked pathetic, a scrap of a dog, lucky even to be alive.
+He couldn't turn his back on her, not after the long night of desperately willing her to keep clinging on.
+Dodger knew he'd forgive her, it might just take a little while.
 "You gonna stay?" was all he could say.
 He spoke with a slight growl.

-"If you still want me to, I'm home for good."
-Rita said hopefully.
+"If you still want me to, I'm home for good," Rita said hopefully, and she brushed away her tears with a foreleg.
 She paused, remembering the purse she'd stolen on her way back home, "Did Fagin pick up that purse I had with me?
 I know it doesn't make up for me walkin' out on you guys like that…"

-"Guess you're stickin' around then," Dodger brightened up a little.
+"Guess you're stickin' around then," Dodger's voice brightened up, just a little.
+It was going to be a challenge to get Rita back on her feet, but he was determined to be behind her all the way.
+What was more, she needed to know that.
 "We got the purse- you don't have to buy your way back in, ya know.
 You're family.
 I really missed you, Rita."

 "I've missed you too, Dodge.
-It's been real lonely," she sat down beside him and gnawed on a biscuit, hugely relieved that Dodger still wanted her around.
-"I found my dad actually, and I travelled with him for a while.
+It's been real lonely," Rita said, and she sat down beside him, hugely relieved that he still wanted her around.
+She began chewing on a biscuit, the first food she'd tasted in days.
+"I found my dad actually," she said between bites, "and I travelled with him for a while.
 Must have been a few weeks or something.
 But we got separated, and I've been on my own since."

 "Woah, really?
-How'd ya know it was your dad?"
+How'd ya know it was your dad?
+You never even knew who your dad was!"

-"I saw him hanging around outside my old place, I stayed near there a lot to begin with, and he came by quite often so I talked to him.
-He said that he had a girlfriend who lived in the building- a saluki.
+"I saw him hanging around outside my old place- I stayed near there a lot to begin with- and he round there a lot too, so I talked to him.
+He said that he had a girlfriend who lived in the building; a saluki.
 I guess he looked sort of like me as well.
+And then we both kinda worked it out at the same time.
+It was pretty neat, he kept me company, and showed me round some parts of the city I'd never seen before.
 So, what about you?
-You all been doing OK?"
+You all been doing okay?"

 "Yeah, we've been good.
-I guess it's been harder now it's gotten so cold, but we can handle it," Dodger realised that Rita might take this the wrong way, knowing that she was rather proud, and added, "It helps to not be on your own, and it least we've got a home to go back to that's sorta warm and dry."
+I guess it's been harder now it's gotten so cold, but we can handle it, easy-peasy," Dodger realised that the near-spent Rita might take this as an insult, knowing that she was both rather proud and in a state of physical collapse having been subjected to the very same thing, and added, "It helps to not be on your own, and it least we've got a home to go back to that's sorta warm and dry."

 "Sure beats dyin' out there on your own.
 Ya know, Einy's gonna want to hear a load of stories about where you've been when he gets back, we can catch up properly tonight.
 I've got loads to tell you about too."
 Dodger was pleased that Rita was coping with the loss of her sister far better than she had been when he saw her last; even in her undernourished state, she appeared to be back on track emotionally.
 He also got the impression that the time on her own had toughened Rita up- she wouldn't have survived so long if it hadn't.
 "Rit, I need to get to work soon.
-You don't mind, do you?"
-He felt bad for leaving her, she'd been alone for too long as it was; it seemed unfair to leave her by herself, especially in such a poor state.
+You don't mind, do you?" he asked, feeling guilty.
+Rita had been alone for too long as it was; it seemed unfair to leave her by herself, especially in such a poor state.
 He reminded himself that if they didn't stay on top of things it wouldn't do Rita any good either.
+She needed to be taken care of, and that meant bringing in food and supplies.

 "Hey, I'm fine.
-I'll probably sleep most of the day anyhow."
+I'll probably sleep most of the day anyhow.
+I feel like I could sleep for a whole month."
 The thought of being alone again was not a pleasant one, but Rita knew he'd be back soon enough.
 "Thanks for staying back with me by the way, it means a lot."

 "No problem, Rita, I've got your back.
 And I'm always goin' to.
 You're my best friend, remember?"
 Dodger grinned, "So… you gonna show me those new fightin' moves, huh?"
 He crouched into a play bow.